openstack-archive/networking-vpp/README.rst

 I've tested this on Ubuntu 16.04 - which, note, is not directly supported by the devstack team, though it WFM.
 You will need to export FORCE=yes in yur environment before you run devstack.
 You'll also need to disable libvirt security for qemu, as libvirt doesn't play well with vhostuser sockets in its default setup.
 CentOS testing is ongoing.
+An initial CentOS 7 guide can be found at `<CENTOS_7-guide.rst>`_

 What overlays does it support?
 ------------------------------